tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 }
 ```

-2. You should be able to do the rest: set up a `lowshelf` boolean, set up the `lowShelfBiquadFilter` audio node, set up the event listeners for the checkbox in `setupUI()`, etc
+2. You should be able to do the rest: set up a `lowshelf` boolean, set up the `lowShelfBiquadFilter` audio node and its connections, set up the event listeners for the checkbox in `setupUI()`, etc

 3. Test your code to be sure that the second checkbox toggles the lowshelf (bass) filter on and off